drprado2/docker-jenkins-slave-machine/README.md

 # docker-jenkins-slave-machine
-Dockerfile to generate images that will be use to up jenkins slave machines
+Dockerfile to generate images that will be use to up jenkins slave machine s

 ## How to use?